geldata/vtio/crates/vtansi_derive/README.md

 - `ParseError::InvalidNum`: The bytes could not be parsed as a number (for repr enums)
 - `ParseError::InvalidString`: The bytes are not valid UTF-8 (for string-based enums)
-- `ParseError::InvalidValue`: The parsed value does not correspond to any enum variant
+- `ParseError::InvalidValue`: The parsed value does not correspond to any enum variant (only when no default variant is specified)

+**Note:**
+- If a variant is marked with `#[vtansi(default)]`, parsing will never return `ParseError::InvalidValue` - unrecognized values will be converted to the default variant instead.
+- Parse errors like `InvalidNum` and `InvalidString` will still be returned when the input cannot be parsed at all (e.g., non-numeric input for repr enums, invalid UTF-8 for string enums).
+- For capturing default variants (tuple variants), the captured value is constructed using `.into()`, so the field type must implement the appropriate `From` trait.

 ### ToAnsi